kamir/cp-log4j-kafka-examples/README.md

 # cp-log4j-kafka-examples

 This Demo shows how to collect logs from custom applications, such as Java applications, SpringBoot applications, KStreams applications or KSQLDB servers.

-Such applications can be managed by a central operations team.
-In this case, the challenge is simply the collection of log data and forwarding of it to the place where the processing happens.
-Instead of using a fully managed stack, many teams prefer also a local log-collection, e.g., for MPV projects and PoCs long before an operations team can take over.
+Such custom applications can be managed by a central operations team in a big enterprise.

+In this case, the challenge is simply to collect log data and forwarding of it to the place where the processing happens.

+Instead of using a fully managed log analysis stack, many teams prefer self managed log-collection, e.g., for MPV projects and PoCs long before an operations team can take over.

-For those teams is this reposirtory.
+For those teams is this repository.

-We use this approach for building an active log analytics pipeline.
+We use this approach for building an active log analytics pipeline with the Apache Kafka ecosystem.

 ## Current state: